djjonno/kerala/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

-## Ravine Use-Cases
+## Kerala Use-Cases

-There are numerous uses for event-streaming, here are just a few thing you could use **Ravine** for:
+There are numerous uses for event-streaming, here are just a few thing you could use **Kerala** for:

 - Define a Topic of UI Events (PageView, PageScroll, PageSwipe, ButtonClick, TextInput, etc) to analyze customer interaction with your product, to gain insights and optimize your critical customer flows.
 - Perform time-series analysis on all kinds of application event streams.